 Montgomery has spent considerable time perfecting his skipping technique, which he used to win the 2014 Bassmaster Southern Open on Lake Norman.
-He said it allows his lure to reach ambush spots that are cloaked in shade that’s created by overhead cover.
+He said it allows his lure to reach ambush spots cloaked in the shade created by the overhead cover.
 It’s there that bass are ready to bite, especially when a lure enters the strike zone from above.
 While practice — and more and more practice — is the biggest key to becoming a proficient skipper, he shared some tips that can shorten your learning curve and increase your proficiency.

 You need the right lure if you want to skip docks well.
 While Montgomery will try a bladed jig or swimbait, he always reaches for a jig first.
 “With a jig, you can do a lot of different things,” he said.
 You can swim, pull or hop them, and sometimes all three during the same cast.

 After spending so much time fishing them, Montgomery has defined the characteristics that the best skipping jigs hold.
-He helped his longtime sponsor Strike King Lure Co. design one based on them.
+He helped his longtime sponsor, Strike King Lure Co., design one based on them.
 And they start with the hook.

 Head design determines how a jig works in the water.
 Football heads, for example, roll over rocky bottoms, and cone-shaped swim jigs weave their way through the thickest stands of emergent aquatic vegetation.
 “A lot of jigs will skip,” Montgomery said, but flat-bottomed ones are easiest to skip the farthest.
 That surface allows the jig to skitter across the water.
-If it was pointed or angled, it would dig in rather than skip.
+If it were pointed or angled, it would dig in rather than skip.
 The angle of the line tie has relatively little effect on how well a jig skips, though he prefers one that’s 30 or 60 degrees over one that’s straight or 90 degrees.

 There’s one more component that saves Montgomery time while on the water.
 He wants a jig with a trailer keeper, such as the screw-lock one on his signature Strike King jig.
 It keeps the trailer in place and makes it last longer.
-While the time-honored method of gluing a trailer in place creates similar results, the keeper means he no longer sacrifices fishing time fumbling with super-glue bottles, waiting for the sticky stuff to set or finding a new trailer.
+While the time-honored method of gluing a trailer in place creates similar results, the keeper means he no longer sacrifices fishing time fumbling with super-glue bottles, waiting for the sticky stuff to set, or finding a new trailer.

 Montgomery’s skipping jig always sports a flat-sided trailer.
 It works with the jig head, making for better skips.
 When the water is cold, he will dig deep into his tackle box for an old-school soft-plastic chunk, which resembles a pork frog.
 But when it warms, he reaches for a Strike King Rage Bug.
-Its body is flat, of course, and its lipped pinchers flap wildly when pulled through the water.
+Its body is flat, and its lipped pinchers flap wildly when pulled through the water.

-Rod, reel and line
+Rod, reel, and line

-The perfect reel for skipping jigs must be two things: baitcasting and high-speed.
+The perfect reel for skipping jigs must be baitcasting and high-speed.
 Spinning reels don’t work nearly as well because of the mechanics of the skip cast and the heavier pound test line that’s needed to get bass out from under a dock.
-A high gear ratio — preferably 7:1 or faster — lets you retrieve your jig faster, freeing up time to skip more pieces of cover, whether that’s a dock, moored boat or overhanging tree.
+A high gear ratio — preferably 7:1 or faster — lets you retrieve your jig faster, freeing up time to skip more pieces of cover, whether that’s a dock, moored boat, or overhanging tree.
 And the more places you fish, the more bass you’ll encounter.

 Montgomery spools his reels with 25-pound test fluorocarbon.
 Its lack of stretch makes solid hooksets easy and allows him to winch bass from snag-filled spots.
 Its abrasion resistance plays a role, too.
 “You don’t have to worry,” he said.
-“You’re going in a bad place.
+“You’re going to a bad place.
 With all the junk under there, sometimes it doesn’t end well.”

-Your rod needs a soft tip, which will generate more momentum during the cast, and lots of backbone to work with the line, delivering solid hooksets at a distance and pulling bass around the posts, props, ladders and other obstacles usually associated with dock fishing.
+Your rod needs a soft tip, which will generate more momentum during the cast, and lots of backbone to work with the line, delivering solid hooksets at a distance and pulling bass around the posts, props, ladders, and other obstacles usually associated with dock fishing.

-The cast is where most anglers run into problems, including backlashes that only scissors can untangle or landings that are well short of the intended target.
+The cast is where most anglers run into problems, including backlashes that only scissors can untangle or landings well short of the intended target.
 They are usually the result of too much effort, so Montgomery’s first piece of advice is to relax.
 “You don’t have to make a hard cast,” he said.

 Montgomery holds his rod, with its tip pointed down, at a 45-degree angle to the water’s surface.
 The jig is hanging about a foot below the tip.
 Instead of a big windup, he gently moves the tip backward on his forehand side before moving it forward with a short, gentle underhand sweep.
-It’s here that a short rod shines again, keeping you from catching its tip in the water.
+Here, a short rod shines again, keeping you from catching its tip in the water.

 You want to release the line when your jig is closest to the water.
 That ensures the first skip is only a glance off the surface, leaving enough momentum to continue skipping under the piece of cover you are fishing.

 While the mechanics are simple, Montgomery said practice is the only way to develop and maintain the timing that produces longer skips and fewer backlashes.
 That’s true for all anglers, even professionals.
 But no matter how much time you invest or repetitions you make, from time to time, there will be skips that go awry.
-But sometimes that’s not all bad.
+But sometimes, that’s not all bad.